slidesoon/loopback-next/docs/site/Validation-REST-layer.md

 ## Validation against OpenAPI Schema Specification

-You can use the [AJV module](https://github.com/epoberezkin/ajv) to to validate data with a JSON schema generated from the OpenAPI schema specification.
+For validation against an OpenAPI schema specification, the [AJV module](https://github.com/epoberezkin/ajv) can be used to validate data with a JSON schema generated from the OpenAPI schema specification.

-While you can find out more details on the
+More details can be found about
 [validation keywords](https://github.com/epoberezkin/ajv#validation-keywords)
 and
 [annotation keywords](https://github.com/epoberezkin/ajv#annotation-keywords)
-available in AJV, I'm going to show you a few common examples using AJV for validation.
+available in AJV.

+Below are a few examples on the usage.

 ### Example#1: Length limit

-A typical validation example is to have a length limit on a string.
-You can use `maxLength` and `minLength` for this.
+A typical validation example is to have a length limit on a string using the keywords `maxLength` and `minLength`.
 For example:

 ```ts
   @property({